 Stephen Cross is a Registered Social Worker and is an Accredited Member of the Ontario Association of Family Mediators.
-He services Oakville and the Greater Toronto Area (e.g. Mississauga Brampton, Hamilton, Milton and Toronto).
+He services Oakville and the Greater Toronto Area and beyond.

-Stephen has particular expertise in the area of high conflict separation and divorce and his private practice provides specialized services related to families who have been impacted by separation and divorce including:
+Stephen has particular expertise in the area of high conflict separation and divorce and his private practice provides specialized therapeutic services related to families who have been impacted by separation and divorce.

 Stephen has over 30 years of experience helping families to resolve parenting disputes.
-He worked with the Office of the Children’s Lawyer, a branch of the Ministry of the Attorney General for sixteen years as a clinician where he provided custody and access reports to the courts and provided clinical assistance to Children's Lawyers who were representing children in custody and access disputes.
+He was on the clinical panel with the Office of the Children’s Lawyer, a branch of the Ministry of the Attorney General for sixteen years as a clinician where he provided custody and access reports to the courts and provided clinical assistance to Children's Lawyers who were representing children in custody and access disputes.

 Stephen has extensive experience in interviewing children of all ages from preschoolers to teenagers, including children who may have special needs including learning or developmental disabilities, autism, behavioural, mental health issues or medical and physical disabilities.

 Stephen has testified in the Ontario Court of Justice as well as the Superior Court of Justice on numerous occasions and has been qualified by the courts as an expert in his field.